AbrahamArun/tcp-client-server/README.md

 TCP Client Server example

 # Pre-requisites
-Ensure that node is installed
+Ensure that node (tested in v7.10.0) is installed.

 # How to run this?
 1. Clone the repo `git clone https://github.com/AbrahamArun/tcp-client-server.git`